qoolixiloop/qool-jekyll-loop/README.md

 ```

 ## Deployment
-get the site ready for production
+Get the site ready for production.

 ### Gemfile
-ensures the version of Jekyll and other gems remains consistent across different environments
+Ensures the version of Jekyll and other gems remains consistent across different environments.

 Where:
 * /Gemfile (at the root directory)

 Code:
 ```
     source 'https://rubygems.org'